""

 Bridge Program with UW–Madison's African American Studies

-This academic partnership designed is to allow students to complete the M.A. in African American Studies and the Ph.D. in History.
-It enables the African American Studies student who specializes in the History area to meet the basic requirements of the History M.A. while completing a degree in African American Studies.
-Students may apply simultaneously to the two departments or may apply to the Department of History after they begin their program in the Department of African American Studies, usually in the fall of the first or second M.A. year.
+This academic partnership allows students to complete the MA in African American Studies and the PhD in History.
+It enables African American Studies students who specialize in History to meet the basic requirements of the History MA while completing a degree in African American Studies.
+Students may apply simultaneously to the two departments or may apply to the Department of History after they begin their graduate program in the Department of African American Studies, usually in the fall of the first or second MA year.

-For details, see The Bridge Program or contact the graduate program coordinator.
+For details, see The Bridge Program or contact the Graduate Program Manager.

-Students in the joint Ph.D. program are assigned a home degree program and follow the regulations of that degree program with regard to seminar requirements, language requirements, financial aid, and regulations for satisfactory progress.
-Since the joint Ph.D. meets the doctoral minor requirement of the Graduate School, no formal minor is required of students receiving a joint Ph.D.
+Students in the joint PhD program are assigned a home degree program and follow the regulations of that degree program with regard to seminar requirements, language requirements, financial aid, and regulations for satisfactory progress.
+Since the joint PhD meets the doctoral minor requirement of the Graduate School, no minor is required for students receiving a joint PhD.
 However, students who wish to have a minor field recorded on the transcript may complete a regular Option A or Option B minor, or the internal minor of the department.

-History degree program students who wish to pursue a joint Ph.D. (one degree, two majors) with another degree program must first be admitted to the other degree program.
+History students who wish to pursue a joint PhD (one degree, two majors) with another degree program must first be admitted to the other degree program.
 The proposal for the degree must be approved by the Department of History's Graduate Council before it is submitted to the Graduate School.
-Students admitted to a joint Ph.D. will satisfy all the normal requirements of their field in History except the minor requirement.
+Students admitted to a joint PhD will satisfy all the normal requirements of their field in History except the minor requirement.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.